mdeyanov83/mdarc/test/tmp/subdir2/README.md

 - Reworked add_file_to_list() to accept a single file path to be added, rather than a linked list of files and moved the list traversion to expand_wildcards_and_add()
 - Added error handling for archive and file names input
 - Added suport for directory and subdirectory recursion through traverse_directory() function and optional -r flag
-- Implemented functionality to unarchive mode - to recreate proper file path (for example missing subdirectories)

 #### v0.4